Como Green Village >

 It covers a lot more ground and goes a lot more in-depth than the "60 Minutes" coverage of the mysterious bee decline.
 They talk to organic beekeepers in the U.S. and show video footage of bees in France pollinating an organic sunflower and a sunflower grown with systemic pesticides.
 Systemic pesticides are the incredibly important thing you will learn about by watching this film (be sure to pay special attention to any non-organic corn or sunflower seed or oil in your diet).
 They also discuss the "sub-lethal effects" of these systemic pesticides on bees, etc.

-A documentary film by the Bell Museum of Natural History at the University of Minnesota.
-Winner of an Upper Midwest Emmy for "Best Documentary".
+Upper Midwest Emmy for "Best Documentary".
 The film, or its release, was surrounded in controversy after Molly Priesmeyer at the Twin Cities Daily Planet uncovered inappropriate attempts at editorial influence by University of Minnesota Vice President Karen Himle.
 Vice President Himle left her post within a few months of the "Troubled Waters" release.

 The film is well done and covers lots of different ways that farmers and others can mitigate their negative influences on America's greatest river.